What is LUFS and how does it affect me?

 The other major technique employed to achieve loudness is cutting the low-end frequencies of the material.
 Bass takes up a lot of energy, so you can turn up the overall level more if you reduce it.
 All in all, the quest for loudness resulted in thin, two-dimensional recordings.
 One of the common examples of that is Red Hot Chili Pepper’s Californication.
 True enough, however esoteric the system you hear it on, the recording sounds like it’s being played back through a kitchen radio.

-Apart from the music sounding worse than it could, the excessive limiting caused another problem for music listeners: audio loudness levels were all over the place.
+Apart from the music sounding worse than it could, the excessive limiting caused another problem for music listeners: there was no common standard and audio loudness levels were all over the place.
 Some records had much higher average loudness than others.
 If you played a record from the 1970s at a comfortable playback level and then switched over to a loudness war casualty from the early 2000s, the latter could be so much louder you would have to throw yourself at the volume knob to turn it down.
-That became an even bigger issue with the introduction of the DVD player, which can be used as a CD player in many cases.
+That became an even bigger issue with the introduction of the DVD player, which can often double as a CD player too.
 Because of that, it became common for people to connect their DVD players to their music systems and have the sound from both films and music records come out of their hifi speakers.
 But film audio is significantly lower in level than records from the 2000s.
 Again, going from watching a movie on a comfortable listening level to putting on a CD resulted in more panicking jumps to reach the volume knob before the speakers blew up.
 TV commercials made matters worse, as makers of those also joined the loudness war.
-The idea was that having the commercial much louder than the movie people watched would more efficiently get the unsuspecting viewer’s attention.
+The idea was that having the commercial much louder than the movie people watched would capture the unsuspecting viewer’s attention more efficiently.
 More panic jumping at the volume control ensued.

-This all got rather annoying, and the EBU (European Broadcasting Union) eventually decided to do something about it.
+This all became rather annoying, and the EBU (European Broadcasting Union) eventually decided to do something about it.

 EBU R128

-The EBU determined a new loudness standard that all European broadcasters agreed to adhere to, and they were soon joined by broadcasters globally.
+The EBU determined a new loudness standard that all European broadcasters agreed to adhere to, and broadcasters worldwide soon joined them.
 The new standard was called EBU R128, and we can all agree that they could have come up with a catchier name.

 EBU R128 introduces a new audio level measurement called LUFS — loudness units relative to full scale.
 LUFS is a measurement that quite accurately describes how humans perceive the loudness of varying audio material.
 Ideally, any two audio recordings with the same LUFS reading should also be perceived to have the same loudness.
 Note that this has nothing to do with the listeners’ playback level, it’s only about loudness consistency between different pieces of audio.
 If one recording is played back at a comfortable level, that will remain the case if you switch to another recording of the same LUFS level.
 If one is barely audible, so will all others be, if one is earsplittingly loud, so will all others be — as long as the recordings are at the same LUFS level.